Cyberspy/flask-materialize/README.md

 Flask-Materialize
 ===============

-IThis project has moved to https://bitbucket.org/cyberspy/flask_materialize
+This project has moved to https://bitbucket.org/cyberspy/flask_materialize